Jeep Wagoneer S: History and overview

 The Wagoneer S was unveiled in 2024.
 It is a smaller vehicle than the Wagoneer, actually smaller in exterior dimensions than the current (2024) Grand Cherokee.

 Multiple journalists made references to the Range Rover brand, either in a positive or a negative sense, when describing the vehicle.
 First units arrived at dealerships in January 2025, though they were 2024 model year, in the Launch Edition trim (the only trim initially available).
 Later, the Limited trim was added to the lineup.

-Although first launched in North America, the Wagoneer S will also go on sale in other markets, including Europe, according to the manufacturer.
+Although first launched in North America, Jeep said the Wagoneer S would also go on sale in other markets, including Europe.
+However, in June 2026, Jeep later said that the Wagoneer S and Recon would no longer be sold in Europe as planned.

 Powertrain

 The power output is 600 hp, coming from two electric motors.
 The vehicle accelerates from 0 to 60 mph in 3.4 seconds, which is faster than the Grand Cherokee Trackhawk.
 The gross battery capacity is slightly over 100 kWh.

 As of 2025, Jeep added a new Limited trim level, which joined the existing Launch Edition.
 In this entry-level option, the two-motor electric powertrain delivers 500 hp (373 kW) and 520 lb-ft (705 N⋅m) of torque.
 The 600-hp powertrain (from the Launch Edition) can still be ordered as an extra option.

 The addition of this new trim lowers the starting price of the Wagoneer S by $5,000, to $66,995 (including destination charges).
 Both the Limited and Launch Edition trims use the same two-motor, four-wheel-drive layout and both come with the same 100.5-kWh battery pack.